mrakshith21/draft-ipv6-over-bluetooth/draft-elkins-v6ops-ipv6blt.md

 We make the assumption that devices are Bluetooth enabled and are in Bluetooth range, so as to form a network of Bluetooth devices.
 As described in RFC 9159 {{?RFC9159}} IPv6 over Bluetooth for Mesh Networks, devices can then take up the roles similar to a 6LN, or 6LR.
 In other words, some devices act as nodes, and some as routers as well.
 Note that routers forward packets only within the network.
 In the event that the Internet is accessible for some of the devices, they can act as 6LBR or border routers.
 With the IPv6 over Bluetooth layer available on the devices, applications can continue to use IP while the actual communication uses Bluetooth.
 This idea can be backed by the fact that Bluetooth is available not only on PCs but mobile phones as well, which leads to the formation of a network with more links.

-There are some things to consider:
+There are some things to consider.

 - Devices must enforce IPv6 over IPv4 since the technology is only designed to transmit IPv6 packets over Bluetooth.
 - Selection of devices as routers, or border routers is a key challenge.
 The border router must ensure that devices in its domain have unique addresses.
 The network also needs to have an IPv6 prefix, which is to be determined.